pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

   <figcaption class="small">The <a href="http://cds.cern.ch/record/1436153"><abbr>ALICE</abbr> detector</a>, part of the Large Hadron Collider at CERN.
 Detectors along the LHC can produce <em>a lot</em> of data for research, <a href="https://en.wikipedia.org/wiki/Worldwide_LHC_Computing_Grid" title= "Worldwide LHC Computing Grid on Wikipedia">about <span class="oldstyle">300</span> gigabytes per second</a>.
 Image copyright <span class="oldstyle">2012--2015 ©</span> CERN. <a href="http://copyright.cern.ch">Used by permission</a>.</figcaption>
 </figure>

 So why does knowledge need to be opened up?
-What would be the benefit of making light and understanding more accessible to everyone?
-We need a greater ability to understand each other, especially over great distances.
+And what would be the benefit of making light and understanding more accessible to everyone?
+We need a greater ability to understand each other, especially over great distances and across cultures.
 We need to take advantage of technology that can make it easier for us to understand and explain difficult concepts and relationships.
 We need to lower barriers to the sharing of knowledge so that light and understanding is more accessible to more people.
-What will be the effects of this?
+What will the effects of this be?
 I don't know, but I know it will be good.
 More people will see eye to eye and understand each other.
 More people will be able to be helped.
 Our understanding, individually and collectively, of the world around us, its past and future, will improve much faster than otherwise.
-This is more than an improvement of research communications here---we're talking about a whole new way to share knowledge!
+What we're aiming for here is more than an improvement of research communications---we're talking about a whole new way to share knowledge!

 And if we're serious about sharing knowledge, we need to be willing to expose our minds to the world.